Indian rock: Indian fusion

 An Indian subgenre of rock exists that focuses on blending traditional Indian styles of music with rock music.
 The term for non-Indian bands using Indian instrumentals and vocal in rock is raga rock.
 However, Indian fusion also encompasses attempts by Indian pop musicians and film composers to incorporate rock music into their work, starting in the 1970s with film scores like those of the Amitabh Bachchan classics.
 The Brown Indian Band features accomplished Indian classical musicians in concert with jazz virtuosos.
-More recently the multi-cultural British band Botown have taken elements of Bollywood and fused them with soul and funk to great success.
-The New Delhi Based Band 'Ojapali' is also doing many experiments with Electronica Fusion music and Folk music of the Assam Region.
+More recently, the multi-cultural British band Botown have taken elements of Bollywood and fused them with soul and funk to great success.
+The New Delhi-based band 'Ojapali' is also doing many experiments with Electronica Fusion music and Folk music of the Assam Region.

 The Kochi-based band Motherjane typifies bands producing this genre of music.
 Motherjane guitarist Baiju Dharmajan is a pioneer of introducing the guitar music style known as carnatic shredding.
 Bangalore based carnatic rock band Agam and fusion rock outfit Divine Raaga, Kaav, Veenar are other examples of mature songmakers in the country.

-Karnatriix is another band which has defined a new genre of fusion music labelled 'New-age World music'.
+Karnatriix is another band that has defined a new genre of fusion music labelled 'New-age World music'.
 Their ever-evolving sound today registers as ideally in sync with the 21st century's pan-cultural landscape.
-The name 'KARNATRIIX' which is a word play, meaning 'Aural Trickery', openly defines their music.
+The name 'KARNATRIIX', which is a word play, meaning 'Aural Trickery', openly defines their music.
 Mellifluous melodies and sophisticated phrases deep-rooted in Blues music with an Indian Classical touch, combined with raw percussion and electronically produced subtle beats, voices and effects, form the core essence of the Karnatriix's musical nature.
 Indian Guitarist Kapil Srivastava composed Rock and Raga Fusion music in his Indian Guitaroo Volume 1.

 Indian funk

-Indian funk is a loose term describing the style of rock and roll which is sometimes blurred into the realms of pop and other genres.
-Whereas Indian fusion may only incorporate Indian styles into rock, or rock into Indian forms of music, Indian funk can be broadly defined as what rap-metal is to heavy metal - an infusion of elements from rap, reggae, pop and dance genres that some might consider to not be 'true' rock.
+Indian funk is a loose term describing the style of rock and roll, which is sometimes blurred into the realms of pop and other genres.
+Whereas Indian fusion may only incorporate Indian styles into rock, or rock into Indian forms of music, Indian funk can be broadly defined as what rap-metal is to heavy metal – an infusion of elements from rap, reggae, pop and dance genres that some might consider not to be 'true' rock.
 Groups originating in South Asian communities in Western countries like Britain are noted for this style, with bands such as Swami and Asian Dub Foundation using elements of UK garage, UK bhangra and hip-hop, such as synthesizers, rap vocals and turntables.
-Also based in the UK, Botown take an approach inspired by Funkadelic with a large lineup of live musicians to blend Bollywood music with soul and funk.
+Also based in the UK, Botown takes an approach inspired by Funkadelic with a large lineup of live musicians to blend Bollywood music with soul and funk.
 Few rock bands such as Silent Echo (Delhi) and Psycho Frequency (Delhi) use a wide range of samples and mechanically evolved sounds.